PhD Scholarships Available

 DOCTORAL SCHOLARSHIPS IN SOCIAL ROBOTICS

-The University of Auckland, New Zealand’s largest and most comprehensive research-led University offering a globally recognised PhD.
+Waipapa Taumata Rau, the University of Auckland is Aotearoa New Zealand’s largest and most comprehensive research-led University, offering a globally recognised PhD.
 Candidates will undertake independent and original research, supervised by academic experts and research leaders.

 Our robotics laboratory is well known for robotics software development, including tools and systems.
 Centre for Automation and Robotic Engineering Science (CARES) is undertaking research in a number of large funded projects including in social robotics.